Robotics2020/RobEx03_FANUC-URDF/README.md

 > Translate DH parameters to URDF and visualize the Fanuc robot in RViz with urdf_tutorial display.launch.

-The URDF file is available [here](https://github.com/Robotics2020/RobEx03_FANUC-URDF/blob/master/fanuc_description/robot/FANUC_M-20iA.urdf).
+The URDF file is available [here](https://github.com/Robotics2020/RobEx03_FANUC-URDF/blob/master/fanuc_description/robot/fanuc_m20iA.xacro).

 ## Point 3

 > Create a fanuc_moveit_config package and visualize the robot in RViz.

+The moveit_config package is availabe [here](https://github.com/Robotics2020/RobEx03_FANUC-URDF/blob/master/fanuc_moveit_config).

 ## Point 4

 > Visualize TFs in RViz and write one or more ROS nodes to compute and print the TF of the end-effector in all the reference frames of all joints.
 From the TF, compute the translational vector, the rotation matrix, the Euler angles and the axis-angle representation.

+The only ROS node is developed in the [fanuc_listener](https://github.com/Robotics2020/RobEx03_FANUC-URDF/blob/master/fanuc_listener_pkg) package.

 ## Point 5

 > Verify the results by comparing with manual/MATLAB calculations.

+TODO.

 ## Usage